ARM-software/armnn/delegate/DelegateQuickStartGuide.md

 # TfLite Delegate Quick Start Guide
-If you have downloaded the ArmNN Github binaries or built the TfLite delegate yourself, then this tutorial will show you how you can integrate it into TfLite to run models using python.
+If you have downloaded the Arm NN Github binaries or built the TfLite delegate yourself, then this tutorial will show you how you can integrate it into TfLite to run models using python.

 Here is an example python script showing how to do this.
 In this script we are making use of the